AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Tesla windshields are more expensive to replace than those of other vehicles, so it may be wise to purchase one of the windshield and glass coverages that Farmers offers.
 Replacing a Tesla windshield will run you around $1,500, compared with $200 to $400 for other vehicles.
 That’s because Tesla’s panoramic windshield design has a unique shape and is larger than the windshields on other vehicles.

 If your windshield cracks due to something like a falling branch or a wayward golf ball, your comprehensive coverage will pay to replace it.
 However, you’re still on the hook for your deductible, which can be hundreds of dollars.
-Farmers has a couple of coverage add-ons that will save you money if your Tesla requires a repair or replacement for windshield or glass.
+Farmers offers a Glass Deductible Buy Back for an additional cost, that will cover windshield and glass repair/replacement.
+You’ll only pay a $100 deductible.

 Note that you must have collision coverage to purchase additional windshield and glass coverage.
 Additionally, the extra coverage doesn’t apply to windshield damage sustained in an accident.
 (Collision coverage will pay for that.)